rupadarshiray/rupadarshiray.github.io/content/academia/summer-25-seminar.md

 title: Summer 2025 seminar course on Riemann surfaces (and beyond)
 ---

-A seminar on *Riemann surfaces* by Prof Kapil Hari is organized during the summer.
+A seminar on *Riemann surfaces* by Prof Kapil Hari is organized at IISER Mohali during the summer of 2025.
 Details follow.

 (Possible) pre-requisites: